Opportunities for Imaging Light Nuclei with a Second Interaction Region at the Electron-Ion Collider: Proposed IR-8 Layout

 \section{Proposed IR-8 Layout}

 The second interaction region~\cite{gamage:ipac2022-mopotk046} will be located at the eight o'clock position (IR-8) of the current RHIC complex at BNL.
-It will feature distinct blind spots in fiducial acceptance compared to IR-6~\cite{ABDULKHALEK2022122447} due to its 35 mrad crossing angle, contrary to a 25 mrad crossing angle in IR-6.
-Combining data from both experiments will improve overall EIC acceptance, exceeding what a single experiment could achieve.
-Furthermore, the current pre-conceptual design of the second interaction region improves the acceptance of the forward detector for low transverse momentum ($p_{T}$) forward scattered particles, thereby strengthening the exclusive, tagging, and diffractive physics programs.

-The 35 mrad crossing angle at the second interaction arises primarily from the geometric constraints of the existing experimental hall and tunnel, which is larger than the angle of the first interaction region of 25 mrad.
-This larger angle introduces different pseudo-rapidity blind spots for IR-8, making it harder to achieve acceptance at high pseudo-rapidity ( $\eta\sim$3.5) in the central detector.
-However, the new hadron beam line design for the second EIC interaction region incorporates an optical configuration with a secondary focus positioned approximately 45 m downstream of IP-8, realized through the addition of dipole and quadrupole magnets.
+Compared to IR-6~\cite{ABDULKHALEK2022122447}, it will feature distinct blind spots in fiducial acceptance because of its 35 mrad crossing angle, which is larger than 25 mrad in IR-6 and arises primarily from the geometric constraints of the existing experimental hall and tunnel.
+This larger angle introduces different pseudo-rapidity blind spots for IR-8, making it harder to achieve acceptance at high pseudo-rapidity ($\eta\sim$3.5) in the central detector.
+However, combining data from both experiments will improve overall EIC acceptance, exceeding what a single experiment could achieve.
+Furthermore, the current pre-conceptual design of IR-8 improves the acceptance of the forward detector for low transverse momentum ($p_{T}$) forward scattered particles, thereby strengthening the exclusive, tagging, and diffractive physics programs.
+Notably, the new hadron beam line design for the second EIC interaction region incorporates an optical configuration with a secondary focus positioned approximately 45$~$m downstream of interaction point, realized through the addition of dipole and quadrupole magnets.
 Analogous to the focus at the interaction point, this secondary focus reduces the transverse beam profile, enabling the detection of particles with minimal magnetic rigidity variation and small scattering angles near $\sim$0 mrad.